astropy/astropy/docs/modeling/compound-models.rst

 makes a new model that takes the inputs to the left-hand model, concatenated with the inputs to the right-hand model, and returns a tuple consisting of the two models' outputs concatenated together, without mixing in any way.
-In other words, it simply evaluates the two models in parallel--it can be thought of as something like a tuple of models.
+In other words, it simply evaluates the two models in parallel --- it can be thought of as something like a tuple of models.

 For example, given two coordinate axes, we can scale each coordinate